 See also the next section of the User's Guide for information about the WMST-L File Collection, which includes selected valuable discussions that have taken place on WMST-L.

 Since its founding in 1991, WMST-L has created a substantial collection of women's studies files.
 Many are compilations of messages that have appeared on the list on such topics as "Men in Women's Studies Classes," "The Language of Feminist Theory," "Student Workloads," and "Radical Feminism."
 Also included are essays, interviews, bibliographies, and other women's studies documents.
-See the WMST-L File Collection for the current, ever-growing listing.
-It's a terrific resource for both faculty and students!
-Unlike the logfiles, the files in the WMST-L File Collection are available to everyone, subscribers and non-subscribers alike.
+See the WMST-L File Collection for the current listing.
+The files are now quite old, but they are still an interesting resource for both faculty and students.

 NOTE: WMST-L used to archive syllabi, but it no longer does.
 A very out-dated collection of web-based syllabi can still be found at http://userpages.umbc.edu/~korenman/wmst/syllabi.html .)